 Essentially, a Messaging Hierarchy is a method that helps crystallize the company’s positioning.
 The Messaging Hierarchy is the foundation for all content written – whether a website, a brochure, or a sales presentation.
 If you get the Messaging Hierarchy right, you have a document that supports any marketing or sales effort.
 It is your true north.

-Here’s the structure of a basic Messaging Hierarchy:
+Here’s the structure – and an example – of a basic Messaging Hierarchy:

 Why is it a hierarchy?
 The idea is that the more you move up the pyramid, components are more flexible and tend to change.
 At the bottom, there is the product or service description.
 In some cases, below the product description, there is a company description and the company’s values.
 But for startups, the product description is usually a good place to start.